bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 You can use NuGet to obtain all packages.
 Follow these steps:

   1. Right-click your project in **Solution Explorer**, and choose **Manage NuGet Packages** **&gt;** Click **Browse** tab.
-  2. Searh online for "Newtonsoft.Json", and click **Install** to install the Newtonsoft Json library.
+  2. Search online for "Newtonsoft.Json", and click **Install** to install the Newtonsoft Json library.
-  3. Searh online for "Microsoft.Rest.ClientRuntime.Azure", and click **Install** to install the Microsoft Azure Client Runtime library.
+  3. Search online for "Microsoft.Rest.ClientRuntime.Azure", and click **Install** to install the Microsoft Azure Client Runtime library.
-  4. Searh online for "Microsoft.Rest.ClientRuntime.Azure.Authentication", and click **Install** to install the Microsoft Azure Authentication library and its dependencies.
+  4. Search online for "Microsoft.Rest.ClientRuntime.Azure.Authentication", and click **Install** to install the Microsoft Azure Authentication library and its dependencies.
   5. Search online for "WindowsAzure.ConfigurationManager", and click **Install** to install the Microsoft Azure Configuration Manager Library.